 Design templates of SMART goals benchmark tables

 If you write your plans and targets in text only, people will not be eager to read and remind them often.
-On the other side, if you present them as in a clear aesthetic way, people will remember it longer (we wrote more it in this blog How to make SMART goals visually engaging).
+On the other side, if you present them in a clear aesthetic way, people will remember them longer (we wrote more it in this blog How to make SMART goals visually engaging).

-7. Roadmaps – presenting long-term vision
+7. Roadmaps – presenting a long-term vision

 A well-designed strategic roadmap is like a GPS for your business.
 It’s one of the best tools to lift the fog and make your vision clear for everyone on the team.